swapnalikulkarni24/finance-dashboard/README.md

 •Mongoose Paginate V2: For easy pagination of Mongoose queries.
 •CORS: Middleware to enable Cross-Origin Resource Sharing.

-Setup Instructions
+# Setup Instructions
 Follow these steps to get the Financial Dashboard running locally on your machine.
-Prerequisites
+Prerequisites:
 Before you begin, ensure you have the following installed:
 •Node.js & npm (comes with Node.js)
 •MongoDB
 •Git
 1. Clone the Repository
-Open your terminal or command prompt and clone the project: git clone https://github.com/swapnalikulkarni24/finance-dashboard.git cd finance-dashboard
+•Open your terminal or command prompt and clone the project: git clone https://github.com/swapnalikulkarni24/finance-dashboard.git cd finance-dashboard
 2. Environment Variables
 Create a file named .env in the root directory of the project (your-financial-dashboard/).
-# .env (in the root directory)
+.env (in the root directory)
-# MongoDB Connection URI
+MongoDB Connection URI
-# Replace with your local MongoDB URI or MongoDB Atlas connection string
-MONGODB_URI=mongodb://localhost:27017/financial_dashboard_db
-# Port for the Backend Server (Optional, defaults to 5000 if not set)
+Replace with your local MongoDB URI or MongoDB Atlas connection string MONGODB_URI=mongodb://localhost:27017/financial_dashboard_db Port for the Backend Server (Optional, defaults to 5000 if not set) PORT=5000
-PORT=5000
-# Base URL for the Frontend to connect to the Backend API
-# For local development, this should match your backend server's address
+Base URL for the Frontend to connect to the Backend API For local development, this should match your backend server's address REACT_APP_API_BASE_URL=http://localhost:5000/api
-REACT_APP_API_BASE_URL=http://localhost:5000/api
 3. MongoDB Data Seeding
 Ensure MongoDB is running.